 Testosterone hormone replacement therapy

-Doctors rarely prescribe stand-alone testosterone for women; instead, if testosterone levels are low, a combination of testosterone, progesterone, and estrogen will be prescribed.
+Instead, if testosterone levels are low, a small dosage for short-term treatment will be pursued with close monitoring, or a combination of testosterone, progesterone, and estrogen will be recommended.

 Types of testosterone replacement therapy include pills, drops, creams, patches, gels, sprays, injections, and pellets.